nikpapag/harness-governance-workshop/README.md

 | **Command**  | <pre>`echo "security"`</pre> | To speed up the process we just run an echo command |

+7. Apply changes
+8. Save the pipeline and run it

-# Lab 2 - DevSecOps
+# Lab 3 - DevSecOps

 **Summary:** Our security team has implemented orchestration of **Fortify** and **OWASP** scans for our code in a reusable form **(templates)**.
 In order to improve our security posture they have also added policies to enforce us to include those templates